euphonie/study-notes/Computer Science/Theory/Natural Language Processing/RNNs/Recurrent Neural Networks.md

 > image inputsfeeded

-- In the topology of the NN a new set of inputs are added, these new inputs come from the latest result from the hidden layer
+- In the topology of the NN a new set of inputs are added, these new inputs come from the latest result from the hidden layer.
+In this case, new inputs come to be named as the vector $\bar{y}$ and the hidden layers $\bar{s}$

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMjY0Mzk2NjksMjM4Mzg2MDEsLTQwND
+eyJoaXN0b3J5IjpbLTkxNTA0NzMyNCwyMzgzODYwMSwtNDA0ND
-QxODQ0LC00OTE5Mzg3NDYsLTExMDE0NTA5MDgsNDU4OTIwNDEz
+E4NDQsLTQ5MTkzODc0NiwtMTEwMTQ1MDkwOCw0NTg5MjA0MTMs
-LDEwODUwMDg3NjgsMTQwMjc1MjA1NywxOTg2Njc3NjQyLDEwMD
+MTA4NTAwODc2OCwxNDAyNzUyMDU3LDE5ODY2Nzc2NDIsMTAwMz
-MwNjE3OTMsLTEwNTIzOTU1NjMsLTU5MzMxODUxNSw0NjcxMjAx
+A2MTc5MywtMTA1MjM5NTU2MywtNTkzMzE4NTE1LDQ2NzEyMDEz
-MzcsMTA5MTYyNjg3OSwtMzM5MzUyODI2LC0xMjEyODczMDQ2LD
+NywxMDkxNjI2ODc5LC0zMzkzNTI4MjYsLTEyMTI4NzMwNDYsMT
-EzMzU5NjQ4NDEsNDAyMDA5NTMxLC03NDc5MjcwNywyMDg4Nzg3
+MzNTk2NDg0MSw0MDIwMDk1MzEsLTc0NzkyNzA3LDIwODg3ODcx
-MTgxXX0=
+ODFdfQ==
 -->